7 Boat Safety Mistakes and How to Correct Them

 As with most of my articles, I like to write about things you might not have heard about.
 Hopefully, you gained some helpful tips by reading this 😉

-When it comes to avoiding boat safety mistakes the most important thing you can do is define what boat safety is, make sure you understand how all your equipment/safety systems work, and create a manual that enables you to store and disseminate all your boat safety instructions, procedures, policies, maps, and checklists.
+When it comes to avoiding boat safety mistakes, the most important thing you can do is define boat safety, make sure you understand how all your equipment/safety systems work, and create systems that enables you to store and disseminate all your boat safety instructions, procedures, maps, and checklists.

-To get started on determining how safe your boating environment is, make sure to grab a copy of my FREE Boat Safety Blueprint Video & Safety Audit.
+To get started on determining how safe your boating environment is, make sure to grab a copy of my FREE Boat Safety Audit!

-This audit lists all the common boat safety equipment and enables you to check off what you have/don’t have.
-It also recommends servicing items that require maintenance in addition to listing potential procedures and policies that you might want to take on board your boat.
-Get the Boat Safety Audit here.
+This audit lists all the common boat safety equipment and lets you check off what you have/don’t have.
+It also recommends servicing items that require maintenance and listing potential procedures and policies that you might want to take on board your boat.
+Get the boat safety mistakes Boat Safety Audit here.

 Boat Safety Mistakes Questions/Comments?